All-Female DivE Team to work on Coral Reef Restoration with the Sulubaaï FOUNDATION of the Philippines

 A Marine Protected Area

-In 2016, a 41-hectare Marine Protected Area surrounding the island was established and placed under the responsibility of the foundation.
-The area includes a fringing reef (a coral reef that lies close to the shore) and one isolated reef (pinnacle).
+The 41-hectare Marine Protected Area surrounding the island includes a fringing reef (a coral reef that lies close to the shore) and one isolated reef (pinnacle).
 In total, 12 ecosystems are present in the area and constitute a highly diversified environment.
 The Marine Protected Area is defined as a “No Take Zone” and aims to improve the resilience of ecosystems such as coral reefs, other marine life and fish stock surrounding the island.